Get help using this website via email or twitter.

 At the checkout your payment will be processed through PayPal's secure ordering system.
 You don't need a PayPal account; you can pay with any credit card that PayPal accepts.

-If you have any questions, comments or suggestions relating to the New Internationalist Australia digital magazine, click here to tweet us a question.
+If you have any technical questions, comments or suggestions relating to the New Internationalist Australia digital magazine, click here to tweet us a question.
 You can also find tweets from our International colleagues here: @newint.

 We also have a Facebook Page, so if you're a fan of our work, then become a fan of us on Facebook to let your friends know about us too!
 To do this visit our Facebook page and click 'like'.